Skip to main content

 19. Return Hired Clothes

-If the newlyweds jet off on a honeymoon straight away, you might be asked to help out by returning any hired clothes or accessories and by storing the dress until they're back and ready to collect it.
+If the newlyweds jet off on honeymoon straight away, you might be asked to help out by returning any hired clothes or accessories or storing the dress until they're back and ready to collect it.

 20. Tidy the Venue

-You may also be needed to help remove decorations and gifts from the wedding venue and transport these for the couple.
-Even if the couple haven't jetted off or asked you to do this, it's a really nice thing to offer to do.
-Everyone's heads will be sore so it's time to club together for a big old clean-up - that's if the venue requires you to.
+The maid of honour may also be needed to help remove decorations and gifts from the wedding venue and transport these for the couple.
+In fact, even if the couple haven’t asked you to do this, it's a really nice thing to offer to do.
+Everyone's heads will be sore so it’s time to club together for a big old clean-up (if the venue requires you to do so).

 21. Help With Thank You Notes